Apollo vs Pipedrive: Key Differences

 Apollo finds the prospects.
 Pipedrive manages the deals.
 But what if the data feeding both workflows could be more comprehensive, and the intelligence connecting them more contextual?

-ZoomInfo is an AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.
 That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that combines your CRM records, conversation transcripts, and behavioral signals with ZoomInfo's third-party data to capture not just what happened in a deal, but why.
 Sellers access this through GTM Workspace, where prioritized accounts, AI-drafted outreach, and deal context live in one place.
 Marketers and RevOps use GTM Studio to design and launch GTM plays in natural language.
 And for teams that build beyond ZoomInfo's own products, APIs and MCP expose the same intelligence to any tool, including CRMs like Pipedrive and platforms like Apollo.

 If better data and AI-powered deal intelligence sound like what's missing from your sales stack, see how ZoomInfo works with a free trial.